 If an enrolled student is called to active U.S. military service, s/he should follow the standard procedures for taking a leave of absence from Hamline University.
 Undergraduate students should meet with an advisor in the Center for Academic Success and Achievement.
 Graduate students should contact the Registrar in the Student Administrative Services office.
 The student should provide a copy of their military orders.

 Leave during the add/drop period

 If the student is called to active duty during the standard add/drop period, they will be dropped from their courses for that term.
-The student will receive full tuition refund and the courses will not appear on their transcript.
+The student will receive a full tuition refund and the courses will not appear on their transcript.

 Leave during the percentage withdrawal period